Dukovany Nuclear Power Station: Recent event

 In 2024, the Czech government selected South Korea’s Korea Hydro & Nuclear Power (KHNP) to construct two APR-1000 reactors at the Dukovany site, each with a capacity of 1,055 megawatts.
 This decision is part of the country's long-term strategy to increase the share of nuclear energy to up to 50% of national electricity production by 2050.
-Estimated at approximately $18 billion, the Dukovany expansion represents the largest energy investment in Czech history.
+Estimated at $18 billion, the Dukovany expansion represents the largest energy investment in Czech history.
 The project is being overseen by the state-owned energy company ČEZ, with the government holding an 80% stake in the subsidiary responsible for the new reactors.
 In January 2025, a preliminary agreement was signed with KHNP; however, in May 2025, the signing of the final contract was temporarily paused due to a legal challenge from the French company EDF, a competing bidder.
 The delay is procedural, pending judicial review.
 Despite this, the Czech government remains committed to the project, with trial operations of the first new reactor expected by 2036 and the second by 2038.

+In April 2024, the European Commission decided to reduce state aid for the Dukovany NPP in the form of a contract for difference by at least 80%: shortening the duration of this financial instrument from the 60 years proposed by the Czech government to 40 years and limiting the volume of electricity sold under the contract from 100% (the government's proposal) to a maximum of 30% (the remaining at least 70% of electricity must be sold on market terms).

 Later in May the European Commission (EC) asked the Czech government to delay signing the contract, citing concerns over the tender process and potential legal issues.
 This has sparked criticism from Czech industry leaders, who argue that postponing the deal could harm the country's energy security and economic interests.